Every Day, In Small Moments – God is Calling You

 until my actual-good-cook husband enters the space and says, “I’ll do the main meal.
 You just cut the strawberries.”

 So I was not at all surprised when, with a living room full of lovely guests, I pulled my homemade strawberry rhubarb pie out of the oven to see it looking…well…sad.
 It’s like the kitchen knew my husband wasn’t home and in protest to this amateur trying to run the show, spit out a runny pie with an unevenly cooked crust.

 So I secretly threw the pie away and pulled out some pre-made cookies.

-I was all: “Help me!
+I dramatically declared, “Help me!
 Someone who knows how to cook – salvage this pie!”
 (Determination is my strong suit.)

 “Why?”
 (I assumed she was on a health kick, so her explanation surprised me.)

 “I don’t know – I always get in a funk when my kids move up a grade.
 It bugs me how fast time moves.
 It’s crazy how close my kids are to launching.
 I hate it.
 It puts me in a slump.
 But I’ve found, if I avoid sugar and take lots of walks, that helps me move past this annual bout of depression.”

 And there it was – my Sacred Gesture for the day.
 God calling me.